emee-dev/hackathon/README.md

 4. Start the development server: `npm run dev`

 You are now ready to work on the CodeVault project locally.
 Happy coding!

+## Request Collection into Insomnia

+To get started with the hackathon, follow these steps to import the request collection into Insomnia:

+1. Make sure you have [Insomnia](https://insomnia.rest/) installed on your machine.
+2. Locate the request collection file in the Insomnia directory.
+It should be located in the root folder of your project.
+3. Copy the request collection file (usually with a `.json` extension) from the Insomnia directory.
+4. Open Insomnia on your machine.
+5. In Insomnia, go to `File` > `Import Data` > `From File...`.
+6. Choose the copied request collection file from the Insomnia directory.
+7. Insomnia will import the request collection and display it in the workspace.
+8. You can now explore the imported request collection, make requests, and test your hackathon project using Insomnia.

+Please note that the above instructions assume you have the request collection file ready in the Insomnia directory.
+Make sure to follow any additional project-specific instructions provided by your hackathon organizers.

+If you encounter any issues or need further assistance, feel free to reach out for support.
+Good luck with your hackathon!

 ## Environment Variables